commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer shipment:release_stock ID`

-Send this attribute if you want to automatically release the stock for each of the associated stock line item.
+Send this attribute if you want to automatically destroy the stock reservations for each of the associated stock line item.
 Can be done only when fulfillment is in progress.

 ```sh-session
 USAGE